jensb/iphoto2xmp/README.md

 ## Requirements

+The main Ruby source file `iphoto2xmp.rb` lists the following requirements.
+Some of these have to be installed before using the script.

     require 'progressbar'       # required for eye candy during conversion require 'find'              # required to find orphaned images require 'fileutils'         # required to move and link files around